mgbellaire/MeteorPFL/README.md

 # Meteor Prepare For Launch

-JSCS and JSHint configuration for Meteor Style Guide rules
+JSCS and JSHint configuration for Meteor Style Guide rules.

 ## Setup